handrew/browserpilot/readme.md

 agent.run()
 ```

+The harder (but funner) part is writing the natural language prompts.

 ### 📑 Writing Prompts

-It helps if you are familiar with how Selenium works and programming in general, because effectively I am using GPT-3 to translate natural language into code, so you should be as precise as you can.
+It helps if you are familiar with how Selenium works and programming in general, because, effectively, this project uses GPT-3 to translate natural language into code, so you should be as precise as you can.
 In this way, it is more like writing code with Copilot than it is talking to a friend; for instance, it helps to refer to things as text boxes (vs. "search box") or buttons which say "Log in" rather than "the login button".
 Sometimes, it will also not pick up on specific words that are important, so it helps to break them out into separate lines.
 Instead of "find all the visible text boxes", you do "find all the text boxes" and then "find the first visible text box".

 You can look at some examples in `prompts/examples` to get started.